Helsinki in Winter: what to do in Helsinki in winter

 How to get from Helsinki airport to the city center

-If you have decided to visit Helsinki in the winter, you are missing the last useful information: 30 minutes; the ticket costs 5 euros (information updated to January 2019) for each route and single person and can be purchased at the machines directly at the station.
+If you have decided to visit Helsinki in the winter, you are missing the last useful information: how to get from the airport to the center of Helsinki.
+From Helsinki airport, you get to the center in several ways.
+The simplest is by taking a train marked I or P that arrives directly at the station in about 30 minutes; the ticket costs 5 euros (information updated to January 2019) for each route and single person and can be purchased at the machines directly at the station.
 If you prefer the bus, you can take 615 or Finnair City Bus, which always arrives (and leaves) from the station.
 Here all the timetables updated in real time both by train and bus to and from Helsinki airport.

 Have a great time in Helsinki in Winter: you won’t regret it!